9 Direct Mail Best Practices for Creating High-Impact Campaigns

 • Consider using full bleed envelopes for high impact.

-Step 5: Choose the Right Mail Format & Materials
+5. Choose the Right Mail Format & Materials

 Keep your budget and target audience top of mind when evaluating format and mailing options: